 The Wizard was developed to help those proposing renewable energy projects understand the county, state, and federal permits that may be required for their individual project.
-The Wizard is currently being updated for rerelease in May 2014, with ongoing content edits.
+Updates and upgrades to the Wizard are planned for release in December 2014, with ongoing content edits to be implemented by the Hawaii State Energy Office.